 Anyway Steam has explained its new non-censorship policy in a blog post:

-be doing it better.
+we could be doing it better.
 Decision making in this space is particularly challenging, and one that we've really struggled with.
-Contrary to many assumptions, this isn't a space we've automated - humans at Valve are very involved, with groups of people
+Contrary to many assumptions, this isn't a space we've automated - humans at Valve are very involved, with

 The challenge is that this problem is not simply about whether or not the Steam Store should contain games with adult or violent content.
 Instead, it's about whether the Store contains games within an entire range of controversial topics -

-the world, socially and legally.
+around the world, socially and legally.
 Even when we pick a single country or state, the legal definitions around these topics can be too broad or vague to allow us to avoid making subjective and interpretive decisions.
-The harsh reality of this space,
+The harsh reality of

-what should be on Steam, and more on building those tools to give people control over what kinds of content they see.
+police what should be on Steam, and more on building those tools to give people control over what kinds of content they see.
 We already have some tools, but they're too hidden and not nearly comprehensive enough.
-We are going to enable you to override
+We are going to enable you

-push developers to further disclose any potentially problematic content in their games during the submission process, and cease doing business with any of them that refuse to do so honestly.
-We'll still continue to perform technical evaluations of
+going to push developers to further disclose any potentially problematic content in their games during the submission process, and cease doing business with any of them that refuse to do so honestly.
+We'll still continue to perform

+complicated.
 Countries and societies change their laws and cultural norms over time.
-We'll be working on this for the foreseeable future, both in terms of what products we're allowing, what guidelines we communicate, and the tools we're providing to developers
+We'll be working on this for the foreseeable future, both in terms of what products we're allowing, what guidelines we communicate, and the tools we're

 Offsite Comment: But there a few pro-censorship gamers that beg to differ